firasabualkomboz/firasabualkomboz/README.md

 - Specialized in PHP | Laravel .
 - I have extensive experience in developing high-quality websites with responsive designs with all kinds of screens and phones .
 - I am currently working remotely designing and developing websites on the <a href="https://www.freelancer.com/u/ferasout">Freelancer platform</a> .
-- Finally , I publish my latest achievements and diaries in my major here  <a href="https://www.linkedin.com/in/feras-anwer-abu-alkomboz-672523192/">Follow me to be friends !
+- Finally , I publish my latest achievements and diaries in my major here  <a href="https://www.linkedin.com/in/feras-anwer-abu-alkomboz-672523192/">Follow me to be friends.</a>
 - 🔭 I’m currently working on my personal projects
 - 📫 You can reach me at feras.out@gmail.com